 We hope this simplified and localised campaign will bring greater awareness to the recommended physical activity levels for Under 5's, children and young people, adults and older adults.

-Download the Make Your Move Resources via the link below or contact us to request flyers or posters.
+Download the Make Your Move Flyers via the link provided.

 The Exercise Referral Scheme offers individuals aged 16+ who are currently inactive (doing less than 30 minutes of physical activity per week) and living with a medium or high risk medical condition to sessions of community or leisure centre-based activity at discounted rates.
 Click on the link below for more information.